svelver/cypress-network-error/README.md

 npx cypress open
 ```

-When running demo.cy.ts, the test fails due to an Axios Network Error.
+When running demo.cy.ts, the test fails due to an Axios Network Error (see the browser console).
+If it does not fail on the first run, run the test again.

 When running the same with `npx cypress run`, it works.